Al-Ferguson/StarTrek/Misc STFC Doc/STFC Incursion Notes.md

 ___

-## Alliance Advanced Planning
-1. Ensure Enhancers benefiting Incursion have been enabled.
-   - Hull, and Advanced Hull, Enhancer.
-   - PvP Enhancer.
-   - Siege Enhancer.
-1. 24-36 hours before Incursion:
-   - Move all members out of Territory to <=L19 Space and __SHIELD__!
-   - Do __NOT__ Hive.
-1. 18-24 hours before Incursion, begin draining unshielded bases in Territory.
-1. Before Incursion, Flag Officers should remind members:
-   - [ ] If not Active, __SHIELD__!
-   - [ ] Do __NOT__ hit players from our Server, unless Defensive Draining.
-   - [ ] Incursion is a Team Event and Our Team is all members of our Server.
-   - [ ] When draining larger targets, remember:
-      - ALL Members on our Server are on the same Team.
-      - Share the spoils.
-      - There are *bugs* making it more efficient to drain Bases with large numbers of participants.
-   - [ ] GC is monitored by both Servers!
-      - Don't put *Classified* info on GC.
-      - Use AC of PC to keep it private.
-   - [ ] If not Active, __SHIELD__!

-___

 ## If not participating, or not sure your engaging, in PvP & Base Raiding
 1. Move all ships back to Base and Shield!
 1. Move to a <=L19 Space, do NOT create a Hive with other TTS Members or Alias (This only attracts Base Cracking).